 Our experts will be able to examine your foundation and determine if this repair strategy is the best fit for your structural issues.

 The PowerBrace™ employs a unique, patented approach to stabilizing and straightening bowed and buckled foundation walls over time.

 More About Our Foundation Repair Products

 The PowerBrace™ can be installed with no disruption to outside soils or landscaping.
-This foundation wall system installs quickly in your home, immediately and permanently halting the inward movement of your foundation walls once installation is complete.
+This foundation wall system installs quickly in your home, immediately and permanently halting the inward movement of your foundation walls.

 The PowerBrace™ is a wall repair system based on strong steel I-beams.
 The I-beams and their support hardware have a special rust-resistant zinc coating to ensure that your system will look and perform like new for decades to come.

 Our foundation experts will determine how many PowerBrace™ supports are required for your wall repair.
 Before a PowerBrace™ support is installed in your home, it must be cut to size.
 Based on the wall height of your basement, we will cut each beam to the appropriate height.

 Next, the top of each brace is attached to a floor joist near the mudsill at the top of the wall.
 The specially designed bracket is bolted to the floor joist and contains a large-diameter bolt for adjusting and tightening after the installation.